ianhuang0630/IM-Net-ShapeTalkPretraining/README.md

 Retraining requires you to run `bash train_ae_custom.sh`.
 However, before you do that, make sure that you've edited `train_ae_custom.sh` such that
 1. `--data_dir` commandline argument is given thecorrect path to the voxel output dir (see `voxel_output_dir`above)
-2. `--splits` commandline argument is given the correct path to the splits csv.
+2. `--splits` commandline argument is given the correct path to the splits csv. (default copy can be found in `data/`)
 3. `-- checkpoint` commandline argument is given the path to the desired output checkpoint directory for your model weights.